Adobe-Marketing-Cloud/aep-sdks-documentation/getting-started/get-the-sdk.md

 Adobe Experience Platform SDKs for Android supports Android 4.0 \(API 14\) or later (Edge, Identity and Consent extensions support min API 19).
 {% endhint %}

 To get the Adobe Experience Platform Core SDK for Android, follow the instructions below.
+In this example we'll use [Gradle](https://docs.gradle.org/current/userguide/userguide.html) to manage dependencies.

 ### 1. Add dependencies to your project

 Each extension needs added as a dependency to the mobile application project.
-Add the Mobile Core and Profile extensions as dependencies to build.gradle for each extension.
+Add the Mobile Core and Profile extensions as dependencies to `build.gradle` for each extension.

 ```java
 // Mobile Core and dependents, includes Identity used by Adobe Analytics extension